moov-io/watchman/README.md

 #### Reporting hits to OFAC

-OFAC requires [reporting of positive hits](https://ofac.treasury.gov/ofac-reporting-system).
+OFAC requires [reporting of positive hits](https://ofac.treasury.gov/ofac-reporting-system) and has a [voluntary self-disclosure](https://disclosure.ofac.treas.gov/) portal.
 Work with your Financial Institution for complete details.

 #### Useful resources